Denys Berezhnyi

 2001–2002

-Concert programs “Evolution of Romance” (Parts I and II), which outlined changes to the genre from old times to the most recent trends.
-For the first time in these programs, romances from the operas of Donizetti, Wagner, Bizet sounded with the guitar accompaniment of a singer, which is as close to an opera libretto.
+Concert programs “Evolution of Romance” (Parts I and II) outlined changes to the genre from ancient times to the most recent trends.
+For the first time, romances from the operas of Donizetti, Wagner, Bizet, and others were performed with the singer's own guitar accompaniment, restoring the original chamber intimacy suggested by the opera librettos.

 Also, Denys Berezhnyi has been teaching singing and accompanying on guitar individually since 1990, including remotely via webcam since 2011, and has taught hundreds of people around the world during this time.
 He has been a music producer and arranger for his students.
 Educational organizations and individual teachers widely use the practical methods of Denys Berezhnyi’s Guitar-plus-Vocal School in their work.